Compositionality of Rewriting Rules with Conditions: Category-theoretical preliminaries

 \begin{assumption}[Associative SqPO rewriting with conditions] We assume that $\bfC$ is an \emph{$\cM$-adhesive category} satisfying Assumption~\ref{as:DPO}, and we assume in addition that for all pairs of composable $\cM$-morphisms $A\xhookrightarrow{m}B\xhookrightarrow{n}C$, the final pullback complement exists, and moreover that $\cM$-morphisms are stable under FPCs. \end{assumption}

-According to~\cite{Corradini_2015}, examples of $\cM$-adhesive categories for which the existence of FPCs as required in Assumption~\ref{as:SqPO} may be guaranteed are those categories that possess a so-called $\cM$-partial map classifier (cf.\ Thm.~1 and Sec.~2--5 of \cite{Corradini_2015}; compare~\cite{Cockett_2003}).
+According to~\cite{Corradini_2015}, examples of $\cM$-adhesive categories for which the existence of FPCs as required in Assumption~\ref{as:SqPO} is guaranteed are those categories that possess an $\cM$-partial map classifier (cf.\ \cite[Thm.~1 and Sec.~2--5]{Corradini_2015}; compare~\cite{Cockett_2003}).
 While we refer the interested readers to these references for the full technical details, we mention here that examples of categories possessing an $\cM$-partial map classifier include the $\cM$-adhesive categories $\mathbf{Set}$ and $\mathbf{Graph}$, all presheaf categories, numerous variants of \emph{typed} or \emph{polarized} graphs, and more generally all slice categories $\bfC\downarrow X$ with $\bfC$ a topos and $X\in \obj{\bfC}$.
-To the best of our knowledge there are no known necessary or sufficient conditions that guarantee this stability property, other than a result by J.R.B.~Cockett and S.~Lack (see Proposition 4.16 and Example~4.17 of~\cite{Cockett_2003}), which however in effect only reaffirms the case of $\bfC$ being an adhesive category.
+To the best of our knowledge there are no known sufficient conditions to guarantee this stability property, other than a result by J.R.B.~Cockett and S.~Lack~\cite[Prop.
+4.16 and Example~4.17]{Cockett_2003}, which however in effect only reaffirms the case of $\bfC$ being an adhesive category.
 In the general $\cM$-adhesive setting, $\cM$-stability under FPCs will have to be verified at a case-by-case level.
 Note that the guaranteed existence of final pullback complements in the configurations encountered in SqPO rewriting will drastically simplify the framework, and is in fact necessary to guarantee associativity as discussed in~\cite{nbSqPO2019}.